0xezzdev/cvezz/README.md

-# موقعي الشخصي
+# Personal Portfolio Website

-موقع شخصي مبني باستخدام React و TypeScript، مع لوحة تحكم لإدارة المحتوى.
+A modern and responsive portfolio website built with React and TypeScript.

-## المميزات
+## Features

-- تصميم عصري وجذاب
+- Modern and attractive design
-- لوحة تحكم كاملة لإدارة المحتوى
+- Full Arabic language support
-- دعم كامل للغة العربية
+- Beautiful animations and transitions
-- تأثيرات حركية جميلة
+- User-friendly interface
-- واجهة مستخدم سهلة الاستخدام
+- Smooth user experience
-- تجربة مستخدم سلسة
+- Responsive design for all devices

-## التقنيات المستخدمة
+## Technologies Used

 - React
 - TypeScript